Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Introduction

 The dynamic synergy between the field of quantum foundations and the field of causal inference can be traced back to as early as \cite{glymourMarkov2006} and gained substantial momentum through the groundbreaking contributions of \cite{woodLesson2015}.
 This influential work brought forth a novel perspective on Bell's theorem, one of the most pivotal results in quantum foundations, by utilizing Pearl's framework of classical causal models~\cite{causality_pearl}.

 In this framework, causal structures are represented using Directed Acyclic Graphs (DAGs).
-A node in such a graph represents either an observed event (such a node is called an \emph{observed} node and is necessarily associated with a random variable) or some other system or event that is useful for explaining the correlations between those observed events (such a node is called a \emph{latent} node).
+For a classical causal model, a node in such a graph represents a random variable associated with either an observed event (such a node is called an \emph{observed} node) or some other event or system that is useful for explaining the correlations between those observed events (such a node is called a \emph{latent} node).
 An arrow in a DAG represents a direct cause-effect relationship.

-As such, one can encode the causal assumptions that give rise to Bell's theorem in the DAG of Fig.~\ref{fig_Bell}, known as the \emph{Bell DAG}.
+As an example, one can encode the causal assumptions that give rise to Bell's theorem in the DAG of Fig.~\ref{fig_Bell}, known as the \emph{Bell DAG}.
 There, $X$, $Y$, $A$, and $B$ are observed while $\Lambda$ is latent.
-Specifically, $X$ and $Y$ represent Alice's and Bob's measurement settings, and $A$ and $B$ represent their respective outcomes, while $\Lambda$ is the so-called local hidden variable~\cite{Bell_1964}.
-This DAG can come from one's causal intuitions regarding the Bell experiment and can be rigorously derived in two independent avenues: causal-metaphysical assumptions such as Local Causality~\cite{Bell_1976} and causal discovery principles such as No Fine-Tuning (or faithfulness)~\cite{woodLesson2015,cavalcantiClassical2018}.
-A causal structure imposes constraints on its compatible probability distributions, known as \textit{causal compatibility inequalities} or \emph{equalities}.
-Bell inequalities are classical causal compatibility inequalities of the Bell DAG.
-The central message of Bell's theorem can then be understood as the inability of the Bell DAG to explain violations of Bell inequalities under classical causal modeling.
+Specifically, $X$ and $Y$ represent Alice's and Bob's measurement settings, and $A$ and $B$ represent their respective outcomes, while $\Lambda$ represents a complete specification of all common causes between $A$ and $B$~\cite{Bell_1964}.

+This DAG is motivated by causal intuitions regarding the Bell experiment, and can be rigorously derived via two independent avenues: causal-metaphysical assumptions such as Local Causality~\cite{Bell_1976}, or by causal discovery principles such as No Fine-Tuning (or faithfulness)~\cite{woodLesson2015,cavalcantiClassical2018,Pearl_2021}.
+No Fine-Tuning is the assumption that observed statistical independences ought to be explained by the underlying causal structure rather than by fine-tuning the quantitative causal relationships among the nodes.

+A causal structure imposes constraints on the compatible probability distributions over its observed nodes, known as \textit{causal compatibility constraints}.
+The causal compatibility constraints can take the form of equalities or inequalities, which we respectively call \textit{causal compatibility equalities or inequalities}.
+For example, when the latent node $\Lambda$ of the Bell DAG is associated with a classical random variable, Bell inequalities are causal compatibility inequalities that follow from this DAG.
+The central message of Bell's theorem can then be understood as the inability of the Bell DAG to explain violations of Bell inequalities under classical causal modeling~\cite{woodLesson2015}.